 - Add the carrot and celery (both roughly cut into chunks) and set to 3 secs. / sp.
 5. Scrape down the sides then set to 3 mins / 120°C / Rev. sp.
 1.2 celery sticks, 2 carrots

 - Add the vegetable stock, lentils and dried herbs.
 Set TM to 20 mins / 100°C / Rev. sp.
-2.1.2 L vegetable stock, 100 g dried brown lentils, 2 tbsp dried mixed herbs
+2.1.2 L vegetable stock, 100 g dried brown lentils, 2 tablespoon dried mixed herbs

 - Add the gluten-free noodles.
 Set the TM to 6 mins / 100°C / Rev. sp.
 2.80 g gluten-free small pasta pieces

 - Add the miso paste.
 Set the TM to 15 secs / Rev. sp.
-3. Serve.1 tbsp sweet white miso paste
+3. Serve.1 tablespoon sweet white miso paste

 - This soup is also delicious without the noodles, cooked for the same time (30 minutes) but just without adding the pasta.